ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 Once this command is completed, you will have to wait for the validator to finish bootstrapping on the primary network before running further commands on it, for example validating a Subnet.
-You can check the bootstrapping status by running avalanche node status
+You can check the bootstrapping status by running `avalanche node status`.

 The created node will be part of group of validators called `<clusterName>` and users can call node commands with `<clusterName>` so that the command